arikgershman/lucas-kanade-feature-tracker/README.md

-# Feature Tracker: Lucas-Kanade & Harris Corner Detection
+# Feature Tracker: Lucas-Kanade & Harris Corner Detection 🎯
 * **Course:** CMSC426
 * **Author:** Arik Gershman

+## Viewing This Project
+The Jupyter notebook contains embedded output and visualizations, which makes it too large to render directly on GitHub.
+For the best experience:
+* 📄 **[View the PDF](CMSC426_Assignment2_sp26.pdf)** — recommended for a quick look at the code and results
+* 📓 **[View the notebook on nbviewer](https://nbviewer.org/github/arikgershman/lucas-kanade-feature-tracker/blob/main/CMSC426_Assignment2_sp26.ipynb)** — for interactive notebook rendering
+* 💾 Download the `.ipynb` file to run it locally

 ## Project Overview
 This project implements a robust corner detector and feature tracker from scratch to track points of interest across an image sequence (the "hotel" dataset).
 The implementation relies on fundamental computer vision mathematical models rather than pre-existing tracking functions from libraries like OpenCV.